TrademarkTrademark

 • Prioritizing native Terraform resources/data sources over provisioners.

-• Ensuring provisioner scripts are idempotent and handle errors robustly.
+• Ensuring provisioner scripts are idempotent and handle errors gracefully.

 • Keeping logic focused and clear within each terraform_data instance.